heltmm/heltmm.github.io/_drafts/create_a_user_avatar_dropdown_nabar.md

 {% endhighlight %}
 If this is for a new project you will need to run `rails db:create` before `rails db:migrate`

-This creates a user Table in our schema.rb with what the migration file commands.
+This creates a user Table in our schema.rb following the migrate file we created.
 And that is it!
 We can now successfully authenticate users!

 If we run: `rails s` and serve out website we can sign in by going to localhost:3000/users/sign_in but that isn't very practical.
 Lets make a navbar so that users can log in and out.
-In our app/views/layouts/application.hmtl.erb add this to the body above yield.
+In our app/views/layouts/application.hmtl.erb add this to the top of the body.
 {% highlight erb %}
 ...
 <nav class="navbar navbar-expand-lg navbar-light bg-light">